RobinfWu/Boop/README.md

 ![image](https://github.com/RobinfWu/Boop/assets/8204576/21cc7583-481f-4dfc-ba89-9e2f2f69c04c)

-The signature mechanic of this game to boop neighboring kittens - regardless if it's yours or the opponent's.
+The signature mechanic of this game is to **boop** neighboring kittens - regardless if it's yours or the opponent's.
 Any kitten placed on the board will boop any neighboring kitten one square away, including horizontal, vertical, and diagonal.
 This mechanic does not cascade.

 ![image](https://github.com/RobinfWu/Boop/assets/8204576/e5834b9a-2163-44e0-b48f-e5d2e80c3331)